mukundkumra/todo-app/README.md

 ## Install Dependencies

-Open a terminal using Git Bash, navigate first to the `todo-back-end/` directory, followed by the `todo-front-end` directory, then proceed to install the project dependencies:
+Open a terminal using Git Bash, navigate first to the `todo-back-end/` directory, followed by the `todo-front-end/` directory, then proceed to install the project dependencies:

    ```bash
    npm install